iritfh1/Fraud-detection/README.md

 Key Features:
   - Structured and iterative approach to addressing imbalanced classification problems.
   - Emphasize on preprocessing flexibility, robust modeling, and comprehensive performance evaluation tailored to data characteristics.
-  - Optimize and automate feature extraction, preprocessing, class balancer, and model hyperparameters tuning using a grid search with `roc_auc` as the scoring metric.
+  - Optimize and automate feature extraction, preprocessing, class balancer, and parameter/hyperparameters tuning and model selection, using a grid search with `roc_auc` as the scoring metric.
   - Modular code structure for easy integration and updates.
   - Insights through visualizations.